extratone/bilge/drafts/David Blue's Twitter History.md

 ## 2009-2012

-I had a single friend, Austin, who was even remotely as interested as I became in tweaking MacOS/iOS and would have an inexpressible amount of influence on my computing life.
+I had a single friend[^2], Austin, who was even remotely as interested as I became in tweaking MacOS/iOS and would have an inexpressible amount of influence on my computing life.
 Though he lived only 25 minutes away, we’d exclusively hang out over FaceTime(?) for hours, sharing OSX customizations and links to videos by Mark Watson ([SoldierKnowsBest](https://youtube.com/user/soldierknowsbest)) and Jon Rettinger ([John4Lakers](https://youtube.com/user/jon4lakers).)
 It was an extremely exciting time in consumer technology, we thought.
 I felt it, in that way a lot of us find ourselves desperately reaching back for.

 https://www.youtube.com/watch?v=WpsAyeVzn5w